oddbird/oddleventy/content/workshops/cascading-styles-deep.md

 ## What Will Attendees Learn In This Workshop?

-- Building maintainable CSS systems with progressive enhancement.
+- Building maintainable CSS systems with progressive enhancement
 - The entire cascade, why it exists, and what all is involved (much more than specificity!)
-- Managing style conflicts with cascade layers, scope, and nesting.
+- Managing style conflicts with cascade layers, scope, and nesting
-- Modern selectors like :is(), :where(), and :has().
+- Modern selectors like `:is()`, `:where()`, and `:has()`
-- Value resolution and validation, beyond cascading and inheritance.
+- Value resolution and validation, beyond cascading and inheritance
-- Using custom properties to build adaptive systems.
+- Using custom properties to build adaptive systems
-- The advantages of logical vs physical dimensions.
+- The advantages of logical vs physical dimensions
-- The layout flow with intrinsic and extrinsic sizing.
+- The layout flow with intrinsic and extrinsic sizing
-- Size comparison functions like min(), max(), and clamp().
+- Size comparison functions like min(), max(), and clamp()
-- When to use flexbox vs grid for layout and alignment.
+- When to use flexbox vs grid for layout and alignment
-- Fast and dynamic layouts using subgrid and container queries.
+- Fast and dynamic layouts using subgrid and container queries

 ## Who Is This For?